The pros and cons of All-on-4 dental implants

 The anticipation of pain can really put people off having dental implants.
 Prospective patients fear that intense discomfort and long recovery times will mean that a dental implant isn’t worthwhile on balance.

 It’s true that some dental implants require long recovery times and can be extremely uncomfortable.
 However, one of the biggest pros for All-on-4 dental implants is that it’s a comparatively comfortable procedure, and recovery is swift.
+There should be no ongoing pain from All-on-4 implants.

 When it comes to comfort, ease, and effectiveness, All-on-4 gets a big tick on the ‘pro’ side of the ledger.